LiamJCates/Programming-Notes/C++/Syntax/Statements/Control/Exceptions/Alternatives.md

 ## Alternatives to Exceptions
+In situations where there’s no good way to handle an error locally, such as in a constructor, you generally use exceptions.
+Exceptions play a crucial role in managing object life cycles in such circumstances.
+The other option for communicating error conditions is to return an error code as part of a function’s prototype.
+These two approaches are complementary.
+In situations where an error occurs that can be dealt with locally or that is expected to occur during the normal course of a program’s execution, you generally return an error code.

 In situations where exceptions are not available, all is not lost.
 Although you’ll need to keep track of errors manually, there are some helpful C++ features that you can employ to take the sting out a bit.
 First, you can manually enforce class invariants by exposing some method that communicates